WD-BYPASS/WD_BYPASS/README.md

 The I, me, and my in the NDA and TOS refer to anybody who uses the patches, or any other WD_Bypass products.  **IF YOU USE ANY WD_BYPASS PRODUCT, YOU AUTOMATICALLY AGREE TO THESE**

-## CONTACT THE DEVS:
+## CONTACT SUPPORT:
-The devs can be contacted at the following email: WDBYPASSdevteam@gmail.com.
+The support team can be contacted at the following email: support@wdbypass.publicvm.com.
 Only use this if discussions, Discord, or issues don't work to reach us, or if it is private/urgent.